luckyfrappe/efficio/README.md

 #### User Story 2: Key Benefits

-**As a B2B customer**, I want to quickly understand the benefits, so I can decide if Fastlane is worth my time.
+As a potential B2B customer, I want to quickly understand the benefits, so I can decide if Fastlane is worth my time.

 **Acceptance Criteria**
 - A section with 3 short benefit cards